Studious-Games/SingletonSystem/README.md

 ## Caveat

 Due to the way scenes are loaded, if you need to access a singleton, you will need to do so in the Start() event and not the Awake().
-In the future this can be changed once Unity allowes the Ability to subscribe to Before Scene Loading, as it stands Unity only allow for subscribing to when a scene has loaded.
+In the future this can be changed once Unity allows the Ability to subscribe to Before Scene Loading, as it stands Unity only allow for subscribing to when a scene has loaded.

 If you have written you own, SceneManager that can fire Before Scene Loaded events then you should be safe to use the Singletons created in the Awake() event.